SHogenboom/ALBA/NOTES/devLogs.md

 - [x] Load the player sprite (boat)
 - [x] Add the player to the canvas
 - [x] Add a basic animation
+- [x] Add the player to the correct place on the grid
 - [ ] Prevent the player from moving off grid

 ## Assets